griloHBG/bbb-config-pin-helper/README.md

 How to use:

-Create a text file say... pin_modex.txt and write down all pins and its modes.
+Create a text file say... pins_modes.txt and write down all pins and its modes.
 Like:

 ```
 P9_24 can to communicate with motor's drive